-As a print company, we’re sent all kinds of designs – from the blurry, garish and badly executed, through to the most beautiful print materials, which become works of art in their own right.
-We know what makes a good design, and if you want to make the most effective print marketing materials, you’ll need to too.
+As a print company, we receive all kinds of designs – from the blurry, garish and badly edited, to the most beautiful print materials, which become works of art in their own right.
+We know what makes a good design, and if you want to make the most effective print marketing materials, you’ll need to know it too.

 Luckily, there are people out there who want to help.
 Thanks to intuitive graphic design tools and the collective wisdom of the internet, you can become a genius graphic designer in the comfort of your own home.

 A quick google search will reveal thousands of graphic design blogs, all aimed at helping you learn the basics, gain resources and master your design skills.
 In fact, there are so many great design blogs out there, that the variety of choice can be overwhelming.